-Peter Jacobi, professor emeritus of journalism at Indiana University, is the leader of our Crafting Successful Author & Illustrator Visits workshop.
+Peter Jacobi, professor emeritus of journalism at Indiana University, was the founder of our Crafting Successful Author & Illustrator Visits workshop.
 Here he offers some steps you should take when you have an interview to conduct:

 Define the purpose of your interview.

 Both participants in the conversation should know the purpose for better results and to keep the interview on track.

 Lack of research, or skimpy research, will result in lack of information or skimpy information.
 You won’t know enough to ask the right questions and without those, you won’t get the right answers.

 These give the interviewer a sense of security.
 Planning makes for flexibility, the pursuit of new paths opened by something the interviewee said: a new twist, a refreshing insight, an offbeat viewpoint.

 Take time to familiarize yourself with your interviewee and for him/her to get familiar with you.